TheThingsProducts/gateway-module-interface/README.md

 It contains a small test application.

-It is built and tested with Eclipse Oxygen.2 Release (4.7.2) and GCC 5.4.0 on Linux.
+It is built and tested with GCC 5.4.0 (Makefile) on Linux.

 ### Example output